khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 The software I was using is called [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox), and it's still around today.
 I highly recommend it as a way of getting your feet wet.
-You can install and try out different distros without affecting your current setup, and you can screw around to your heart's content with essentially no risk of damage to the host system.
+You can install and try out different distros without affecting your current setup, and you can experiment to your heart's content with essentially no risk of damage to the host system.

 It was probably around 2008 when I started doing this.
 Linux really wasn't ready for prime time yet, though things were changing rapidly.